 Definition of Non-Cash Expenses

 Non-cash expenses are the cost/ expenses incurred/ charged by the company which does not involve cash outflow during the current accounting period in which it is recognized as an expense.
-These expenses also form part of the company’s profit and loss A/c but does not affect cash balance.
-Measurement and recognition of such expense is a result of the accrual concept of accounting and matching principle which states that expenses should be recognized and recorded as and when they are incurred (not when they are paid).
-Some common examples of non-cash expenses are depreciation, amortization, accrued expenses like tax expenses incurred but not paid as on balance sheet date, etc. Organizations often seek to play down the importance of non-cash expenses significantly one after another in order to adjust earnings to evacuate the impact on financial figures.
+These expenses also form part of the company’s profit and loss A/c but do not affect the cash balance.
+Organizations often seek to play down the importance of non-cash expenses significantly one after another to adjust earnings to evacuate the impact on financial figures.

-Non-cash expense is a charge against earnings of the company which does not involve cash outflow.
+Non-cash expense is a charge against the earnings of the company which does not involve cash outflow.
 An organization incurs non-cash expenses against balance sheet non-cash items.
 These non-cash items are charged as expenses in the income statement.
-Like debtors is the money of the business that is owned by the company but has not been received.
+Debtors are the money of the business that is owned by the company but has not been received.

-On one side, non-cash expenses reduce generated profit figure while on the other side, it may also lead to a reduction or lowering of asset balance.
-For example, writing off debtors will have a negative impact on P&L A/c on one hand and a reduction in the value of debtors from the balance sheet on the other hand.
-The company may use non-cash expenses as a medium of window-dressing.
+On one side, non-cash expenses reduce generated profit figures; on the other side, it may also lead to a reduced or lower asset balance.
+For example, writing off debtors will have a negative impact on P&L A/c on the one hand and a reduction in the value of debtors from the balance sheet on the other hand.
+The company may use non-cash expenses as a medium of window dressing.

 Examples of Non-Cash Expenses

 Depreciation is the most common example of non-cash expenses.
-It is a method of writing-off the cost of a physical or tangible asset over its useful life and represents how much an asset has been used till now.
-Charging depreciation helps business to charge off the cost of a relevant asset according to its usage.
-If it is not taken into the account, it can significantly affect profits.
-The business charges depreciation on long term assets for both tax and accounting purposes.
+It is a method of writing off the cost of a physical or tangible asset over its useful life and represents how much an asset has been used till now.
+Charging depreciation helps businesses to charge off the cost of a relevant asset according to its usage.
+If it is not taken into account, it can significantly affect profits.
+The business charges depreciation on long-term assets for both tax and accounting purposes.
 The internal revenue system states that while depreciating the asset, the cost must be proportioned over its useful life.
-As long-term assets are expected to generate economic benefits for more than one accounting period, its cost also gets splitted as expense over such useful life period.
+Long-term assets split their cost as expenses over their useful life period because they are expected to generate economic benefits for more than one accounting period.

 Amortization is a process of spreading the cost of an intangible asset over its useful life.
 It is a non-cash expense.
-The assets which are amortized don’t have any resale value or salvage value.
-Amortization is similar to depreciation charge but the only difference is that it is charged on intangible assets.
-Examples of assets that are amortized are franchise contracts, organizational costs, patents and trademarks, cost of issuing bonds.
+Examples of amortized assets are franchise contracts, organizational costs, patents, and trademarks, cost of issuing bonds.

 3. Unrealized Gains and Unrealized Losses

-There are always two sides of every situation- one being a positive one and another is the negative one.
-The market price of an investment as on the balance sheet may be the different date from its initial purchase price.
+There are always two sides to every situation- one being a positive one and another being the negative one.
+The market price of an investment as on the balance sheet may be different date from its initial purchase price.
 If the market price on the balance sheet date is higher than its purchase price, it’s a situation of unrealized gain.
-In real terms, there is no cash profit, it is only paperwork until the investment is sold and the position is closed.
-While on the other hand, the same is for unrealized losses, where the market price of investment falls below its purchase price, it becomes a case of unrealized loss.
-This difference will get recorded in the company’s books as non-cash expenses (loss) and it’s only on paper and no actual cash loss is involved until investments are sold.
-As both the unrealized gain and loss are on paper and have no impact on cash flow so these are considered as non- cash expenses.
+In real terms, there is no cash profit; it is only paperwork until the investment is sold and the position is closed.
+While on the other hand, the same is for unrealized losses; where the market price of investment falls below its purchase price, it becomes a case of unrealized loss.

 Non-Cash Expenses on Income Statement

-In accounting terms, items like depreciation, amortization forms part of financial transactions that are included in the net income of the business but these expenses does not have any impact on working capital i.e. cash flows.
-Although these transactions do not impact the cash flow of the business but have a significant impact on the bottom line of the income statements i.e.reduces profits reported.
-The income statement is primarily used by various stakeholders to get an idea of profits generated, analyze, and understand various line items contained in it.
+In accounting terms, items such as depreciation and amortization are included in the net income of a business.
+Still, these expenses do not impact working capital i.e. cash flows.
+However, these transactions do not impact the cash flow of the business but have a significant impact on the bottom line of the income statements, i.e.reduces, the profits reported.
 Non-cash expenses are the same as other write-downs, which results in the lowering of reported earnings.

 Advantages of Non-Cash Expenses